chrootlogin/docker-nextcloud/README.md

 # docker exec -ti nextcloud occ [...YOUR COMMANDS...]
 ```

-This automatically runs as the user of the webserver.
+The command uses the same user as the webserver.

 ## Other